 Dr Rebecca Haboucha

-Rebecca helps Treatied Spaces develop future projects and strengthen its research relationship with the Wilberforce Institute for the Study of Slavery and Emancipation (WISE) at Hull.
+Rebecca was our TSRG/WISE Research Collaboration Officer.
+During her time with Treatied Spaces, she helped to develop future projects and strengthen its research relationship with the Wilberforce Institute for the Study of Slavery and Emancipation (WISE) at Hull.

 Rebecca’s research and outreach centres on the democratisation and decolonisation of heritage practices and discourse through community-based research with minority groups.
 Her research foci include Indigenous studies of the Americas, climate change, food studies, diaspora/migrant heritage, and the transmission of intangible heritage.

 Rebecca completed her PhD in Archaeology (2016-2021) and MPhil in Archaeology (2014-2015) at the University of Cambridge, specialising in Heritage Studies.
 Her MPhil thesis examined the intergenerational transmission of food as heritage among female Afghan refugees in London.
 Previously, she obtained her BA (Honours) in Anthropology, with a minor in European History at McGill University (2011-2014).
 Between her MPhil and PhD, she worked as a Visitor Services Host at the Museum of London Docklands, developing talks and tours relating to East London trade and the London, Sugar, Slavery gallery.

 Rebecca’s PhD thesis explored Indigenous perceptions of the impacts of climate change and settler colonialism in the Anthropocene, working with the Aymara and Quechua peoples in the Atacama Desert of Chile and with the Dehcho First Nations in the Northwest Territories, Canada.